yegor256/blog/_posts/2017/sep/2017-09-19-what-motivates-me.md

 invent a payment structure where my paychecks will correspond to my results.
 I do realize that this may require you to change the entire management system, so I don't absolutely insist.
-But you have to remember that as long as you pay me only for my time I will try to do my best to <del>steal from you</del> use it for my
+But you have to remember that as long as you pay me only for my time I will try to do my best to ~~steal from you~~ use it for my
 [own benefit]({% pst 2017/jan/2017-01-24-career-advice %}).